nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - installed with homebrew 'brew install couchdb'
 - started with 'couchdb' (started a server, can view on localhost)
   - default port 5984

+- using library nano (via npm)
+- critical when selecting to include the setting { include_docs: true }